Italy: The Dolomites, Bolzano to Ora | VBT Bicycling Vacations Skip to Main Content

 Linger over breakfast as long as you’d like.
 At your leisure, cycle out of Bressanone on a paved bike path, heading toward Brunico.
 You leave the vineyard-draped valleys and approach the foothills of the Alps.
 Short after Bressanone, you hit the impressive Abbey of Novacella, founded in the year 1142.
 Definitely worth a visit, the complex has been build over a span of 900 years and the different styles from Romanesque to Gothic and Baroque are represented in its buildings.
 In the same year of the construction, the monks also planted a vineyard so that the monastery winery is one of the oldest active in the world and the representative of an outstanding white wine area.
 Take the time to visit the winery and sit at the abbey cafe and restaurant for a drink or lunch.

-From Novacella you have the option to follow a longer scenic route through Fortezza, where you can admire the imposing Franzenfeste fortress built by the Austrians almost two centuries ago to protect the borders, or a shorter way—both taking you into the Pusteria Valley, one of the longest east-west valleys in the Alps.
+From Novacella you have the option to follow a longer scenic route through Fortezza, partly on unpaved terrain, where you can admire the imposing Franzenfeste fortress built by the Austrians almost 2 centuries ago to protect the borders, or a shorter paved way.
+Both take you into the Pusteria Valley, one of the longest east-west valleys in the Alps.

 Follow your nose—or the advice of your hotel—and pick a restaurant for dinner, perhaps sampling a South Tyrol specialty.